-VCE scored VET

-VCE Scored VET

-VCE Scored VET

-PAGE | 16

-Vocational Education and Training

-VET Cluster Program

-\Important Note - Any VET that is undertaken by the Ballarat or Horsham Cluster will incur a fee for parents that will need to be paid upfront before commencing the 2024 school year.
+VET Cluster Program Important Note - Any VET that is undertaken by the Ballarat or Horsham Cluster will incur a fee for parents that will need to be paid upfront before commencing the 2025 school year.
 Students and parents will also be required to attend an interview with the Principal prior to enrolling in these VET subjects.
-Enrolments close 15th August 2023.

-\NOTE: VET subjects do not contribute to an ATAR score unless they say they are "VCE Scored VET" subjects.

-Certificate II Cookery
+Enrolments close 15th August 2024.
+NOTE: VET subjects do not contribute to an ATAR score unless they say they are "VCE Scored VET" subjects.
+VET Certificate II Cookery (Ararat College) Not ATAR scored RTO: IVET Students will develop a range of food preparation and cookery skills to prepare menu items.

-(Ararat College)

-RTO: IVET

-Students will develop a range of food preparation and cookery skills to prepare menu items.
 The course emulates the role of a cook working in a kitchen, under the direct supervision of a chef and focuses on the back-of-house skills typically used in a restaurant or food outlet.
 Students will learn hygienic practices in food preparation and the skills to prepare and present simple dishes.
 Year 2 of this program offers the opportunity to achieve a study score that contributes to a student's ATAR.

-Certificate III in Health Services Assistance

-(Ararat College)

-RTO: IVET

-This certificate allows students to be educated and engaged in the Health Services Industry.
+VET Certificate III in Health Services Assistance (Ararat College) VCE Scored VET RTO: IVET This certificate allows students to be educated and engaged in the Health Services Industry.
 IVET have developed an interactive simulated work environment, which allows students to assume numerous roles and tasks in the health services assistance field.
 Throughout the learning process students will have access to a purpose built simulated workplace practice via the 'IVET Super Clinic'.
 This innovative simulated structured work environment is an integral facet of the learning and assessment process immersing the students in current industry practice, regulations and policies that are implemented in the Health Service Industry.
 Note: Completion of assessment will require a structured school excursion to a clinical facility, or individual work placement in a clinical environment.

-Not ATAR scored

-VCE Scored VET

-Vocational Education and Training

-VET Cluster Program

-VET Cert II in Automotive Vocational Preparation

-Not ATAR scored

-Not ATAR scored

-(Stawell Secondary College)

-RTO: Educational Living - Length of Course 2 years

-Completion of Certificate II in Automotive Studies (Pre-vocational) provides a pathway for students into the automotive industry through an apprenticeship or higher education.
+VET Cluster Program (continued) VET Cert II in Automotive Vocational Preparation Not ATAR scored (Stawell Secondary College) RTO: Educational Living - Length of Course 2 years Completion of Certificate II in Automotive Studies (Pre-vocational) provides a pathway for students into the automotive industry through an apprenticeship or higher education.
 With additional training and experience, future employment opportunities may include trimmer, detailer, panel beater, painter, light vehicle mechanic, heavy vehicle mechanic, motorcycle mechanic.
 Higher education pathways can lead to roles such as an automotive engineer.

-Certificate II in Salon Assistance

-(Stawell Secondary College)

-RTO: Federation University

-This program provides a pathway into a hairdressing apprenticeship.
+VET Certificate II in Salon Assistance (Stawell Secondary College) Not ATAR scored RTO: Federation University This program provides a pathway into a hairdressing apprenticeship.
 Students develop basic skills and knowledge to assist with client services in the hair and beauty industry.
 Routine and repetitive tasks are completed under direct supervision and with guidance from hairdressers who manage the client service.
+VET Certificate II in Agriculture (Stawell Secondary College) Not ATAR scored RTO: Skillinvest - Length of course 2 years The Certificate II in Agriculture is a hands-on course where students learn practical skills such as how to operate quad bikes, tractors, and front-end loaders, apply chemicals, care for livestock and learn about crop establishment to give confidence and skills to work in this industry.